-Applications for Fall 2025 admission must be received by December 15, 2024 to be guaranteed full consideration.
+The Fall 2025 cycle has closed.
+Applications for Fall 2026 must be received by December 15, 2025 to be guaranteed full consideration.
 Please check that you are applying to the correct campus (Rutgers University-New Brunswick).

 Application Materials